rolandbarrera/Curriculum-as-Code/README.md

 [![Curriculum as Code - Quick Start Demo](https://img.youtube.com/vi/fHHDYrxYOMQ/maxresdefault.jpg)](https://youtu.be/fHHDYrxYOMQ)

-*Click the thumbnail above to watch the full demonstration on YouTube*
+*CTRL/Command + Click the thumbnail above to watch the full demonstration on YouTube in another tab*

 ---